 - Can't accept any replacement light head

-The throw capability of the light is much better than the Surefire M600DF when we compared them side by side, and it's overwhelmingly bright enough for close up personal defense applications.
+The throw capability of the light is much better than the Surefire M600DF, and it's overwhelmingly bright for close up personal defense applications at a fraction of the cost.

-If you want something that can throw the beam a bit further, please check out our Cloud Defensive REIN Review.
+If you want something with more throw, please check out our Cloud Defensive REIN Review.